Gazelle Behavior-AnimalBehaviorCorner

 10. A male gazelle can stand at 4 feet high and weigh up to 165 pounds!

-6. Frequently Asked Questions About Gazelles
+6. Frequently Asked Questions About Gazelle Behavior

 What Does a Gazelle Eat?